Chart Color Schemes

 Tumbarumba is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Tumbarumba's population was around 3,607 as of August 2025.
-This figure reflects an increase of 85 people since the 2021 Census, which reported a population of 3,522.
-The change is inferred from the estimated resident population of 3,543 in June 2024 and an additional 60 validated new addresses since the Census date.
-This level of population results in a density ratio of 0.80 persons per square kilometer.
-Tumbarumba's growth rate of 2.4% since the 2021 census exceeded that of its SA3 area, marking it as a growth leader in the region.
-Overseas migration contributed approximately 93.8% of overall population gains during recent periods.
+Tumbarumba's population is 3,613 as of November 2025.
+This figure reflects a growth of 91 people since the 2021 Census, which recorded a population of 3,522.
+The increase is inferred from ABS estimated resident population data for June 2024 (3,544) and validated new addresses since the Census date (62).
+This results in a population density of 0.80 persons per square kilometer.
+Tumbarumba's growth rate of 2.6% exceeds the SA3 area average of 2.1%, indicating it as a region leader.
+Overseas migration contributed approximately 93.8% of overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections, released in 2022 with a base year of 2021, are utilized.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projections indicate an overall population decline of 11 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group, projected to expand by 82 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 (base year: 2021) are utilized.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, the area's population is projected to decrease by 11 persons.
+However, specific age cohorts like the 75-84 group are expected to grow, with a projected increase of 82 people.

 Frequently Asked Questions - Population